catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 "datica" remote added.
 ```

-The username and password here are the same credentials that you used to sign in to the The Platform dashboard.
+The username and password here are the same credentials that you used to sign in to the Platform dashboard.

 ## 4. Set Variables